MicrosoftDocs/quantum-docs/articles/how-to-set-resource-locks.md

     -ResourceType Microsoft.Storage/storageAccounts
 ```

-If the deletion is successful, Powershell displays `True`.
+If the deletion is successful, PowerShell displays `True`.
 To verify the deletion, you can run `Get-AzResourceLock`.

 ---